MortenGregersen/Bagbutik/README.md

 * `Bagbutik-Users`: Manage [users](https://developer.apple.com/documentation/appstoreconnectapi/users) and [email invitations to join](https://developer.apple.com/documentation/appstoreconnectapi/user_invitations) your App Store Connect team.
 * `Bagbutik-XcodeCloud`: Automate [reading Xcode Cloud data, managing workflows, and starting builds](https://developer.apple.com/documentation/appstoreconnectapi/xcode_cloud_workflows_and_builds).

-## Manual workarounds applied
+## Manual patches applied to OpenAPI Spec

-The Open API Spec provided by Apple do not always align with the data received from the API.
-Whenever such mismatches are identified, feedback is submitted to Apple
+The OpenAPI Spec provided by Apple do not always align with the data received from the API.
+Whenever such mismatches are identified, feedback is submitted to Apple and a patch is applied.
+Whenever an issue is resolved, the patch is removed again.

 ### Currently open feedback and applied patches